MONEI/Shopify-api-node/README.md

   with the `apiKey` and `password` options.
 If you are looking for a premade solution to obtain an access token, take a look at the [shopify-token][] module.
+- `apiVersion` - Optional - A string to specify the [Shopify API version](https://help.shopify.com/en/api/versioning) to use for requests
 - `autoLimit` - Optional - This option allows you to regulate the request rate in order to avoid hitting the [rate limit][api-call-limit].
 Requests are limited using the token bucket algorithm.
 Accepted values are a boolean or a